bS-ui/lvl-up-log/README.md

 * [Coolors](https://coolors.co/) For really nifty Color Palettes!
 (Affiliate Link: *wink wink* [Coolors](https://coolors.co/?ref=660a03d754a759000bebf5e6))
 * [FontAwesome (Icons)](https://fontawesome.com/icons) For a HUGE selection of high quality icons and most are free to use!
+* [Rawg](https://rawg.io/apidocs) For the API used to find the game genres, games, and images.

 ### To-Dos and Goals: